slowestwind/tab-session-guard/README.md

 ## Real-World Use Cases

 ### CRM Application Management
-- **Prevent Duplicate Applications**: Stop counselors from accidentally opening the same application in multiple tabs
+- **Prevent Duplicate Applications**: Stop users from accidentally opening the same application in multiple tabs
-- **Role-based Limits**: Counselors can open up to 3 profile tabs but only 1 application at a time
+- **Role-based Limits**: Users can open up to 3 profile tabs but only 1 application at a time
 - **Data Integrity**: Prevent conflicts when multiple tabs try to modify the same application

 ### Performance Optimization